- Developers

 The advent of Java, arguably one of the most powerful programming languages ever, has changed the enterprise application development landscape completely.

-While Java with its‘ rich array of features lets the enterprise get its job done in a variety of ways, concerns of maintainability, manageability, and the need to have many releases throughout the year have prompted the project teams to create various architectural models for the enterprise projects.
+While Java with its rich array of features lets the enterprise get its job done in a variety of ways, concerns of maintainability, manageability, and the need to have many releases throughout the year have prompted the project teams to create various architectural models for the enterprise projects.

 In this article, I will describe the five most popular Java app architectures the enterprise of today uses, with their pros and cons.
+After reading this article, you’ll be able to figure out which architecture is best for Java in your particular case.

 Layered (n-tier) architecture: the most common enterprise Java application architecture